Table of Contents goerke.tech

 Screenshot of Outlook 365's Warning Popup

-Luckily, as of March 2022, one can still switch Outlook for Mac back to the old UI that was used before, and – even more luckily – Microsoft Outlook seems to still have preserved the local files even when not supporting them any longer with the new UI.
-So all we need to do, is switch back to the old UI and you'll hopefully see your locally stored items reappear in the sidebar's folder list untouched.
+Luckily, as of March 2022, one can still switch Outlook for Mac back to the old, "legacy" UI that was used before.
+Even more luckily, Microsoft Outlook has preserved the "On my Computer" items in the background even when not supporting them any longer with the new UI.
+So all we need to do, is switch back to the legacy UI and you'll hopefully see your locally stored items reappear in the sidebar's folder list untouched.
 You can now export your data as described above.

-To switch back to the old Outlook UI and access the "Export..." menu item: Simply open the Outlook menu of Outlook and click the New Outlook menu item which should show a checkmark to its left if you have the new look & feel enabled already.
-Selecting the checked menu item will "deselect" the new look & feel and after a feedback popup asking you for reasons why switching back, Outlook will close, restart and – tada! – show your "On My Computer" items.
+To switch back to the old Outlook UI and access the "Export..." menu item: Simply open the Outlook menu of Outlook for Mac and click the New Outlook - or respectively Legacy Outlook – menu item (called either one or the other, depending on the Outlook version you are using).
+Remove the checkmark to the left of New Outlook or make it appear to the left of Legacy Outlook to enable the legacy version of Outlook's UI.
+When you do the switch, Outlook will prompt you with a feedback popup asking you for the reasons you are switching back, then Outlook will close, restart and – tada! – show your "On My Computer" items again.

 Phew!
 Not sure whether to hate Microsoft for deprecating support for local files more than feeling relieved about still being able to at least get back and rescue those items.
 Please submit your feedback to Microsoft to add "On My Computer" items back to the next versions of Microsoft Outlook for Mac.
 Perhaps someone in product management is listening and if there's enough people complaining, we can make a point. :)

-Hint: By the way, you can switch back and forth between "old" and "new" Outlook look as you like – you won't lose data or configuration settings.
+Hint: You can switch back and forth between "legacy" and "new" Outlook look as often as you like – you will NOT lose any data or configuration settings in the process.

 Previous page Back to top Next page